 Dollars and Sense Behind Supplemental Health Insurance

 If you have health insurance, think about your deductible (that is how much you have to pay out of your own pocket before your health insurance company will begin paying claims on your medical bills).
 If you are like most individuals, you have at least a $2,000 deductible or possibly a $10,000 deductible for family coverage.
-Are you able to afford paying out thousands of dollars for your healthcare?
+Are you able to afford to pay out thousands of dollars for your healthcare?

 Most individuals and families cannot.